panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Although NSIS provides benefits
-    with respect to flexibility, mobility, and security compared to other network signaling technologies, hardware vendors were reluctant to deploy this solution, because it would require additional implementation effort and would result in additional complexity for router implementations.
+    with respect to flexibility, mobility, and security compared to other network signaling techniques, hardware vendors were reluctant to deploy this solution, because it would require additional implementation effort and would result in additional complexity for router implementations.